telerik/ajax-docs/controls/htmlchart/changes-and-backwards-compatibility/data-source-string-fields-are-not-parsed-to-decimal.md

 ## Incorrect Data Rendering When Data Source Field Types Are Not Defined

-If data source fields types are not defined, the data may not be properly processed and rendered by the chart since **Q2 2015 SP1**.
+As of **Q2 2015 SP1**, if data source fields types are not defined, the data may not be properly processed and rendered by the chart.
 You can see the difference in **Figure 2** and the code that creates the image in **Example 2**.

 >caption Figure 2: Data is not rendered properly if the data source field type is not defined.